samplchallenges/SAMPL-containers/tutorials/CondaEnvironmentInstructions.md

 # Conda Environment Instructions
-WHAT IS A BASE IMAGE
+In this document, we will explain how to create a conda environment inside your container.

+Containers are built/compiled using a set of instructions specified by a file called a [`Dockerfile`](https://docs.docker.com/engine/reference/builder/#:~:text=to%20Docker%20Hub.-,BuildKit,-%F0%9F%94%97).
+This instruction set can be shortened, by starting from a "parent image".
+If you specify a Parent image in your `Dockerfile`, your container will inherit everything setup and installed in the parent image.

+In this tutorial we will show you two different ways to incorporate `miniconda` inside your container.
+The first section will inherit from a `miniconda` parent image, meaning `miniconda` is already installed in this image.
+As a result, we can use any `conda` commands without any additional steps.
+The second section will describe what to do when the `miniconda` parent image is incompatible with your programs/workflow.

-## Section 1: Creating a Conda Environment Inside a Container using a `miniconda` Base Image
+## Section 1: Creating a Conda Environment Inside a Container using a `miniconda` Parent Image
 ### Part 1: Create your conda environment
 > For this section, please ensure you have the Docker Desktop app and the Docker SDK installed.
 Please also ensure your Docker Desktop app is started up otherwise you will get a docker daemon error.
 1. Start running a miniconda container